 In addition, increased incidences of various malformations, including cardiovascular, have been reported in animals given a prostaglandin synthesis inhibitor during the organogenetic period.
-From the 20th week of pregnancy onward, diclofenac use may cause oligohydramnios resulting from foetal renal dysfunction.
-This may occur shortly after treatment initiation and is usually reversible upon discontinuation.
 During the first and second trimester of pregnancy, Voltaren should not be given unless clearly necessary.
 If Voltaren is used by a woman attempting to conceive, or during the first and second trimester of pregnancy, the dose should be kept as low and duration of treatment as short as possible.
-Antenatal monitoring for oligohydramnios should be considered after exposure to diclofenac for several days from gestational week 20 onward.
-Diclofenac should be discontinued if oligohydramnios is found.